Crawling technicolor: Electroweak EFT

 The corresponding SM formula is

-Unlike the SM, our effective theory is not renormalizable, so powers $\sim h^5$ and higher are present in eq.~(\ref{VHiggs}).
-Although a determination of the Higgs quartic self-coupling appears to be out of the LHC's reach and very challenging even for future colliders \cite{Fuks17}, measurements of Higgs double production during the high luminosity phase of the LHC should make it possible to place bounds on the cubic coupling \cite{Dolan15,Cao15}.
+Unlike the SM, our effective theory is not renormalizable, so powers $\sim h^5$ and higher are present in Eq.~(\ref{VHiggs}).
+Although a determination of the Higgs quartic self-coupling appears to be out of the LHC's reach and very challenging even for future colliders \cite{Fuks17}, measurements of Higgs double production during the high-luminosity phase of the LHC should make it possible to place bounds on the cubic coupling \cite{Dolan15,Cao15}.
 Currently, this is the most promising way to determine $\beta'$.

 Subject to the NG-mode requirements for $h$ noted above, it is evident that our Lagrangian (\ref{eff1}) belongs to a class of Lagrangians \cite{Feru92,Bagg94,Koul93,Burg99,Wang06,Grin07,Contino10,Alon12,Buch13} proposed for dynamical electroweak theories with the Higgs field treated as a generic scalar.
-General formulas are given in section 2 of \cite{Buch13}.
+General formulas are given in Sec.~2 of Ref.~\cite{Buch13}.

 Given the explicit form of the potential, we can check the relation (\ref{MsigPCDC}) between the dilaton mass and the technigluon condensate.
 Let us compare the trace anomaly in the EFT

 with that of the underlying theory